MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-faq.md

 ## Next steps

-For more information, visit [Troubleshooting your Power BI Power BI visuals](power-bi-custom-visuals-troubleshoot.md).
+For more information, visit [Troubleshooting your Power visuals](power-bi-custom-visuals-troubleshoot.md).